GastonRR/jumper-tool/README.md

 # Jumper Tool

-> Jumper is a tool to jump between projects

-# Jumper Tool

 `Jumper` is a command line interface (CLI) tool created to move between git projects in a more fun and easy way, inspired by console aliases

 ## Features